April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Qi (chi) - The vital energy that, according to TCM, flows through the body and keeps it functioning.
 When it flows freely, we feel good; when it stagnates, tension, fatigue, or problems can arise.

 Qi Stagnation - A state where energy does not flow smoothly.
-In TCM, it is associated with tension, irritability, headaches, or a feeling of constriction.
+In TCM, it is associated with tension, irritability, headaches, or a feeling of constriction, for example.

 Wood Element - One of the five basic principles in TCM.
 It symbolises growth, movement, change, planning, and new beginnings.
 It belongs to spring.